-Hey guys.
-If you’re reading this, it’s probably because you own a rental property and are ready to post it on Airbnb.
+If you’re reading this, it’s probably because you’re ready to furnish a rental property and post it on Airbnb.
 That means we have a complicated relationship.
 I love you, I fear you, and sometimes, I even hate you (I’m sorry!)

 I’m a full-time traveler and have lived in Airbnb apartments and short-term rentals for 16 months now.
 Oh, and I move to a new one every single month.